joserkis/project-for-interview/README.md

 ## Reflections

 ### Challenge #1
-I definitely went overkill with adding in tools I was familiar with.
-See https://github.com/mattabhay/interview_project/commit/4669d52755a92cc5b1df9072556f252b874c6845#r34614739

 Challenge one comes in 2 commits.
 One where I go nuts and add in `FactoryBot` and stop leaning on the seeds because I am over optimizing way ahead of time.

 The second commit removes `FactoryBot` and leans back on the seeds.
 The seedfile is small enough that I can live with loading it before every test suite run.
 Also, there are no tests that could possibly mutate that data mid-run and it's all transactioned anyways which should be pretty quick.